- : Updated the entire table of contents so that you can navigate the library easier.

 Do you think mountaineers know first aid and medical skills?
 Absolutely.

-Because they know that if they or someone there with gets hurt on a mountain, they’re in deep trouble if they’re not knowledgeable enough or lack the supplies that are in order to treat the person.
-This book is
+Because they know that if they or someone they’re with gets hurt on a mountain, they’re in deep trouble if they’re not knowledgeable enough or lack the supplies that are in order to treat the person.

 Total Bushcraft Survival Manual: 272 Wilderness Skills